John H. Tice

-John Hower Tice, known as John H. Tice, (1809–1883) was an American weather forecaster, educator, and author.
+John Hower Tice, known as John H. Tice, (1809–1883) was an American weather forecaster, educator, and writer.

 Professional life

 Weather

 Tice was "a student of the phenomena of cyclones, and promulgated the theory that they were entirely different from disturbances in nature known as hurricanes."
 He claimed to base his predictions on the movements of the planet Mercury and the hypothetical planet of Vulcan.

 He was known for visiting the sites of severe storms "anywhere in reach from St. Louis."